So you’ve decided to go to Redang from Kuala Lumpur? How wonderful – Redang Island really is a stunning place.

 Option 1: Travel via Kuala Terengganu

 This is the first of three options describing how to get from Kuala Lumpur to Redang Island.
-Getting to Redang Island by going through Kuala Terengganu includes two parts.
+Getting to Redang Island by going through Kuala Terengganu includes two parts which are described in detail below.

 Part 1: Kuala Lumpur to Kuala Terengganu

-The first leg of your journey takes you from the gleaming capital of Kuala Lumpur to the regal Kuala Terengganu.
-There are several ways to make the journey, namely bus, flight (and taxi) or with a car.
+In terms of how to get to Redang from KL via Kuala Terengganu, the first leg of your journey starts in the gleaming capital of Kuala Lumpur to the regal Kuala Terengganu.
+To make this trip you have several options – you can take the bus, flight (and taxi) or with a car/taxi.
 Each option comes with its own pros and cons.

 The most affordable option is the bus which leaves from Terminal Bersepadu Selatan (TBS) in Kuala Lumpur, costing approximately RM44.

 The bus from Kuala Lumpur to Redang Island is not direct.
-After 6-hours on the road, the bus will arrive in Kuala Terengganu.
+After 6 and a quarter hours on the road, the KL to Redang bus will arrive in Kuala Terengganu.
 Once disembarking, you’ll get to stretch your legs with an 8-minute walk to Shahbandar Jetty for the second part of your journey.

-If you prefer to drive, you can also get from Kuala Lumpur to Redang by car (before jumping on the ferry).
-The driving time is about 4.75 hours but it allows more freedom to stop as frequently as you want.
-The alternative to driving yourself is to hire a private taxi.
+If you prefer to drive, you can also get from Kuala Lumpur to Redang by car (before jumping on the ferry of course!).
+The drive to Redang from KL takes about 5 hours but it allows more freedom as you can make stops along the way.

-Note that choosing to travel from KL to Redang by car is best done by going to Merang Jetty rather than Shahbandar Jetty.
-The trip requires a similar driving time but the ferry trip is shorter.
+If you prefer to travel from KL to Redang by car – then you are best to drive from KL to Merang Jetty, rather than Shahbandar Jetty.
+The reason being is that, while the drive time is not much longer, the ferry trip to Redang Island is shorter.

 Part 2: Shahbandar Jetty To Redang Island

-From here, travellers need to take a public ferry from Shahbandar Jetty to Redang Island.
-The ferry journey consists of 1.5 hours of travel and operates from March to October.
+Once you reach the jetty, you’ll need to take a public ferry from Shahbandar Jetty to Redang Island.
+The ferry journey takes 1.5 hours of travel and only operates from March to October.
+It currently only departs once a day at 9am so it can be hard to make this ferry unless you stay overnight in Kuala Terengganu or take an overnight bus which arrives early.

-Although the jetty is conveniently located, the ferries at Shahbandar do take longer but cost the same as the ferries from Merang Jetty at about RM55 (and RM25 for kids).
-They also only run a couple of times a day, which is less frequent than the alternative (Merang).
+The ferries at Shahbandar also take longer to travel to Redang Island but cost the same as the ferries from Merang Jetty at about RM55 (and RM25 for kids).

-Make sure that you also budget for the marine park fee.
-Because Pulau Redang is a marine park, visitors are required to pay approximately RM30 for foreign adults and RM15 for children.
-Malaysians pay a reduced price.
+When planning how to go to Redang from KL and making your budget, make sure that you also allow for the marine park fee.
+As Pulau Redang is a marine park, visitors are required to pay approximately RM30 for foreign adults and RM15 for children.
+Malaysians pay a much reduced price.

 Option 2: Travel via Merang